 - Learning how to conduct a comprehensive review of the literature. - Use life history datasets to ask questions relevant to comparative health. - Working in the biology lab learning various molecular biology techniques, such as isolating DNA from blood and amplifying genomic regions of DNA.

-Individuals interested in internship opportunities with Dr. Boddy should have completed at least one course with her (e.g. Anth171, Anth177, Anth150).
+Individuals that have previously completed at least one course with Dr. Boddy (e.g. Anth171, Anth177, Anth150) are usually prioritized.
 For further information contact Dr. Boddy directly.